 Fumi and Akira were best friends when they were little, with Akira always looking after the crybaby Fumi, but that all ended when Fumi's family moved away.
 Several years later, Fumi's family returned, and she and Akira happened to bump into each other on their way to school.
 They became friends again, quickly slipping back into old patterns.
 Shortly after, Fumi began dating a cool, attractive upperclassman who, coincidentally enough, had ties to Akira's current school, the prestigious Fujigaya Girls' Academy.

 Aoi Hana was initially digitally published in English as Sweet Blue Flowers by Digital Manga Publishing under Digital Manga Guild imprint on April 2, 2014.
 Only the first volume was released.
-VIZ Media picked up the license and plans to release the series in 2-in-1 omnibuses.
+VIZ Media picked up the license and has been rereleasing the series in 2-in-1 omnibuses since September 19, 2017.
 It has also been published in Spanish as Flores Azules by Milky Way Ediciones since October 2015.

 It proves difficult to write about something which has been a part of a life; each moment became a memory, every volume, a mark of another year having passed.